-Lasting peace: a conversation with Manahil, Amala Learning Facilitator, for International Day of Education 2024
+Lasting peace: a conversation with Manahil, Amala Educator, for International Day of Education 2024

 Today is International Day of Education, and the theme for this year is “Lasting Peace”.
 Here at Amala we know a thing or two about both international education and peace.